What's on the GMAT®: The Complete Topic List

 - The coordinate plane (plotting points, understanding quadrants, basic distance concepts)

-If you are starting from scratch, spend a session or two brushing up on these basics.
-It is a small investment that almost always pays off.
+If you're starting from scratch, spend a session or two brushing up on these basics.
+It's a small investment that almost always pays off.

 Verbal Reasoning